reactphp/http/README.md

 ```

 The server will also emit an `error` event if you return an invalid
-type in the callback function or have a unhandled `Exception`.
+type in the callback function or have a unhandled `Exception` or `Throwable`.
-If your callback function throws an exception,
+If your callback function throws an `Exception` or `Throwable`,
 the `Server` will emit a `RuntimeException` and add the thrown exception
 as previous: